PatrickCoakley23/Angels_Breath/README.md

 - Some of the content about Irish Whiskey was inspired or copied directly from this article post titled [An introduction to Irish Whiskey](https://www.primermagazine.com/2013/live/an-introduction-to-irish-whiskey#:~:text=Smooth%20and%20sweet%2C%20the%20nose,over%20heavily%20into%20the%20taste.&text=The%20whiskey%20finishes%20long%2C%20warm%2C%20and%20spicy.) from [Primer Magazine](https://www.primermagazine.com/)
 - The content about American Whiskey was inspired or copied directly from this article titled [American Whiskey]( https://www.whisky.com/information/knowledge/production/types-of-whiskies/american-whiskey.html) from [Whisky.com]( https://www.whisky.com/)
 - The content about Scottish Whisky was inspired or copied directly from this post titled [The Scotch Whisky Guide]( https://www.gentlemansgazette.com/the-scotch-whisky-guide/) from the [Gentleman's Gazette]( https://www.gentlemansgazette.com/).

+## ACKNOWLEDGEMENTS
+- My mentor, [Precious Ijege]( https://github.com/precious-ijege) was a great help.
+The three mentor sessions were invaluable.
+He explained every suggestion in a clear concise manner, and pointed out bugs i would never have seen.

+- My tutor, [Cormac Lawlor]( https://github.com/armedcor) was very supportive during the project.
+Being a past student himself, he was aware of certain issues i was facing and was always at hand to offer support.

+- [Chris Zielinski]( https://github.com/ckz8780) - Chris developed a brilliant project boutique ado in the code institute course module for django.
+The project was so extensive i was able to reuse some of the apps in this project by adding my own customization.